psmedley/node-os2/doc/api/async_hooks.md

 `resource` is an object that represents the actual async resource that has been initialized.
 This can contain useful information that can vary based on the value of `type`.
-For instance, for the `GETADDRINFOREQWRAP` resource type, `resource` provides the hostname used when looking up the IP address for the host in `net.Server.listen()`.
-The API for accessing this information is currently not considered public, but using the Embedder API, users can provide and document their own resource objects.
+For instance, for the `GETADDRINFOREQWRAP` resource type, `resource` provides the host name used when looking up the IP address for the host in `net.Server.listen()`.
+The API for accessing this information is not supported, but using the Embedder API, users can provide and document their own resource objects.
 For example, such a resource object could contain the SQL query being executed.

-In the case of Promises, the `resource` object will have `promise` property that refers to the `Promise` that is being initialized, and an `isChainedPromise` property, set to `true` if the promise has a parent promise, and `false` otherwise.
+In the case of Promises, the `resource` object will have an `isChainedPromise` property, set to `true` if the promise has a parent promise, and `false` otherwise.
 For example, in the case of `b = a.then(handler)`, `a` is considered a parent `Promise` of `b`.
 Here, `b` is considered a chained promise.